Adore2113/MarsHSim/docs/dev_log.md

 ##      03/28/2026
     ♡ making crew metabolism into its own file for organization and considering breaking it into smaller functions for quicker/easier readability as I add to the file

-    ♡ breaking up the co2 scrubber system into different functions and adding heat, taking into consideration that I want there to be a baseline power per online bed like there is for heat, power usage used on actual co2 removed, emergency events, and full power loss (these last two will be handled later though)
+    ♡ breaking up the co2 scrubber system into different functions and adding heat, taking into consideration that I want there to be a baseline power/online bed like there is for heat, power usage used on actual co2 removed, emergency events, and full power loss (these last two will be handled later though)

-    ♡ added power usage to co2 scrubber, updated engine and quick_test to work with the file properly
+    ♡ added power usage to co2 scrubber, updated engine and quick_test to work w. the file properly

     ♡ added outputs to be printed so I can see that they are working properly